 I once worked for a company that was less than upfront about their true values.
 They posted a mission and values statement on their site, but the words didn’t ring true to those of us on the inside.
 It was just corporate BS, which we discovered soon enough during a PR firestorm.

-The language that companies use for the “core values” often gives them away.
+The language that companies use often gives them away.
 Don’t ever say you’re “dedicated to” something or “committed to” whatever.
-The most common cliche is “committed to quality.”
+Like “committed to quality.”
 Or “dedicated to excellence.”
+That’s just nonsense.
 You can’t build a brand around that.
-That aint even good english.

 Core Brand Values as a Competitive Advantage.